mik-jozef/chalk/README.md

 ```

 #### Async functions
-A function that returns a promise is an async function.
-It can use the `await`
+A function that returns (TODO or can return?) a promise is an async function.
-keyword to suspend its execution and wait for a promise to resolve.
+It can use the `await` keyword to suspend its execution and wait for promises
+to resolve.

 ```
 Promise foo(i) { await sleep(200); bar(i); }